When you sustain an injury, the first thing you want to know is how best to rehab and recover, so you can get back to doing what you love.

 Although evidence proves ESWT offers modest benefits when utilised as a standalone treatment, research shows shockwave therapy to be more effective, and achieve long-lasting results, when combined with specific strength and conditioning sessions.

-At F.I.T., we use shockwave therapy as a second-line treatment for patients who don’t respond to physiotherapy or other conservative techniques and are suffering from:
+At Momentum, we use shockwave therapy as a second-line treatment for clients who don’t respond to physiotherapy or other conservative techniques and are suffering from:

 - Plantar fasciitis (foot arch pain).

 During the treatment, you will feel the shockwaves as pulses that cause a little discomfort, but not pain.
 Typically, your first treatment will begin with a low level of intensity that we slowly increase to a point where you still feel comfortable.

 After the treatment, you may experience some reddening of the skin, and the area may be sensitive to the touch for a short period.
 Rest assured that these after-effects are common and will soon pass.